oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-27-result-object.md

 A `result` object **MAY** contain a property named `relatedLocations` whose value is an array of zero or more unique ([sec](#array-properties-with-unique-values)) `location` objects ([sec](#location-object)) each of which represents a location relevant to understanding the result.

-> EXAMPLE: Suppose that a tool for analyzing JavaScript™ has a rule that reports a problem when a variable declared in an inner scope hides a variable with the same name in an enclosing scope.
+> EXAMPLE 1: Suppose that a tool for analyzing JavaScript™ has a rule that reports a problem when a variable declared in an inner scope hides a variable with the same name in an enclosing scope.
 The tool would report the problem on the line where the inner variable is declared.
 The tool could choose to add an element to the `relatedLocations` array, specifying the location where the outer variable was declared.
 >
 > The result might appear in the log file like this:
 >